jrinder42/MachineLearning/README.md

 ## About This Project

-This project is a machine learning algorithm that predicts data based on different types of exercise
+This repository contains machine learning projects from a variety of sources.

-You can look at the ***.Rmd*** file for documentation on how this algorithm works
+You can look at the ***.Rmd*** / ***.pdf*** files for documentation on how these algorithm works.

+For the exercise project (Coursera), the github hosted webpage can be found [here][1]

+[1]: jrinder42.github.io/MachineLearning/CourseraMachineLearning/predictClasse.html